aws-samples/amazon-lex-customerservice-workshop/02_LexBotSubscribeService/README.md

 1. We can add a **response** for when the Lambda function successfully adds the plan to the user's account:
 	* Response message: `{planName} plan in {Country} has been added to your account.
 What else can I help with today?`
-	* Wait for user reply: `Thank you.
+	* Wait for user reply: checked
+	* If user says "no" message:  `Thank you.
 Have a nice day.`
 	* (For spontaneity, you can add multiple messages and Lex will choose one at runtime.)

 	<img src="images/fulfill-plan-configuration.png" alt="configure the pin slot" width="100%">